-- Transparent and timely dispensations of information on policy proposals and budgetary provisions by the various sectors. - Processes to solicit inputs from stakeholders into local, regional and national plans and initiatives. - Legislative affirmation and commit - Public awareness campaigns that invite feedback to the process and other ESD initiatives. - Commissioning of research.
+- Transparent and timely dispensations of information on policy proposals and budgetary provisions by the various sectors. - Processes to solicit inputs from stakeholders into local, regional and national plans and initiatives. - Legislative affirmation and commitment towards the ESD process. - Public awareness campaigns that invite feedback to the process and other ESD initiatives. - Commissioning of research.